CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

 ### Post on Shadertoy

-Post your shader on Shadertoy (preferably *public*, but you cannot use *draft*).
+Post your shader on Shadertoy (preferably *public*; *draft* will not work).
+For your title, come up with your own demo title and use the format `[CIS565 2015F] YOUR TITLE HERE` (also add this to the top of your README).

 In the Shadertoy description, include the following:

 * A link to your GitHub repository with the Shadertoy code.
 * **IMPORTANT:** A copy of the *Acknowledgements* section from above.